DomainDemo: a dataset of domain-sharing activities among different demographic groups on Twitter: Background Summary

 To bridge this gap, we introduce a novel dataset, \name{}, which quantifies domain-sharing activities across diverse demographic groups on Twitter.
 Although Twitter was rebranded as X in 2023, we will refer to the platform as Twitter in this article since our dataset predates the rebranding.
 Our data encompasses demographic details such as age, gender, race, political affiliation, and geolocation (U.S. state).
 These domain-sharing events are derived from a comprehensive dataset of over 1.5 million U.S.-based Twitter users matched with their voter registration records.
 Spanning 132 months (11 years) from May 2011 to April 2022, the dataset is organized in monthly intervals, enabling the analysis of temporal trends.
 Our released datasets allow researchers to investigate the association between demographic characteristics and the sharing patterns of diverse information sources, ranging from mainstream news websites to potential sources of misinformation.

-We release two variants of the domain-sharing statistics dataset: \name{}-multivariate and \name{}-univariate.
-The \name{}-multivariate variant splits the statistics into buckets defined by domain, age, gender, race, political affiliation, state, and month altogether.
-In each bucket, we provide the number of shares, the number of unique users sharing the domain, and the Gini index~\citep{gini1912variabilita} of the sharing count among users.
-The \name{}-univariate variant includes five universes: state, race, gender, age, and political affiliation.
+We release two versions of the domain-sharing statistics dataset: \name{}-multivariate and \name{}-univariate. \name{}-multivariate splits the statistics into buckets defined by age, gender, race, political affiliation, state, and time altogether.
+In each bucket, we provide the number of shares, the number of unique users sharing the domain, and the Gini index~\citep{gini1936measure} of the sharing count among users. \name{}-univariate includes five universes: state, race, gender, age, and political affiliation.
 Within each universe, we provide the number of shares, the number of unique users sharing the domains, and the Gini index of the sharing count among users for each category (e.g., age groups in the age universe).
 In addition to the domain-level statistics, we also provide the distribution of the population in different demographic buckets for both \name{}-multivariate and \name{}-univariate.
 These population-level distributions can serve as baselines.

-The \name{}-multivariate variant is similar in format to the Facebook URL dataset shared through Social Science One~\citep{king2020new,fburl}, which includes the number of views, shares, and reactions to various URLs across different demographic groups.
-However, there are key differences. \name{}-multivariate focuses solely on a sample of Twitter users who are registered voters in the U.S., while the Facebook URL dataset includes data from all eligible users on the platform.
+\name{}-multivariate is similar in format to the Facebook URL dataset shared through Social Science One~\citep{king2020new,fburl}, which includes the number of views, shares, and reactions to various URLs across different demographic groups.
+However, there are some key differences. \name{}-multivariate focuses solely on a sample of Twitter users who are registered voters in the U.S., while the Facebook URL dataset includes data from all eligible users on the platform.
 Additionally, \name{}-multivariate only includes the number of shares and unique users at the domain level and does not incorporate any noise.
 However, our dataset provides more detailed demographic information compared to the Facebook URL dataset.
 Specifically, while the Facebook URL dataset only includes country-level geographic data, our dataset contains state-level geolocation information and includes race information.